-- If you fail any DEUs, you will have to undertake supplementary assessment - unless you have failed so many DEUs that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail any non-DEU units badly (i.e. achieve less than 35%), you will have to undertake supplementary assessment - unless you have failed so many units that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you fail only non-DEU units marginally (i.e. achieve 35%-39%), you might be able to progress without supplementary assessment.
+- If you fail any units badly (i.e. achieve less than 35%), you will have to undertake supplementary assessment - unless you have failed so many units that you fail outright or the attempted retrieval would break the rule on how much failure can be retrieved. - If you only fail units marginally (i.e. achieve 35%-39%), you might be able to progress without supplementary assessment.
 Whether you do progress will depend on the total credit value of the failed units.